Do you have a breed of dog that has fur growing constantly to the point where it gets too long and you feel only a professional pet clipper can help?

 4. Andis AGCB Super 2 Speed Clipper

-We wouldn’t be catering to everyone looking to groom dog coats if we didn’t list a corded, professional-level clipper on in the post and there are fewer as well known as the Andis brand.
-This one focuses on the AGCB Super 2 Speed Clipper which we think is the best in their range.
+We wouldn’t be catering to everyone looking to groom dog coats if we didn’t list a corded, professional-level clipper; introducing the 2 speed clipper by Andis.
+Andis are the brand behind many clippers but we will focus on the AGCB Super 2 Speed Clipper which we think is the best in their range.

-The main focal point of these grooming clippers is the power and torque it can produce thanks to being plugged into the mains and not drawing power from a lithium-ion battery.
-The result is a clipper which runs at 3,000/3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.
-Does this make a difference?
+The main focal point of these heavy duty clippers is the power it can produce thanks to being plugged into the mains and not drawing power from a lithium-ion battery.
+The result is a clipper which runs 2 speed options of 3,000 or 3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.

-It depends on the coat of your dog and how many dogs you need to groom in a day.
-Hint: this is a dog clipper for those with a dog grooming business, dogs with a lot of thick fur or owners of more than 4 dogs.
-It is overkill for anyone with one small dog, to be completely honest.
+Is the 2 speed function necessary for your dog grooming clipper?
+It depends on the coat of your pet and how many dogs you need to groom in a day.
+Our view: this is a clipper for those with a dog grooming business, dogs with a lot of thick fur or owners of more than 4 dogs.
+We just think the 2 speed corded clipper is overkill for anyone with one small dog, to be completely honest.

-The fact that it is cordless means that you have infinite and constant power running through it, it will not jam and it will not struggle with any difficult or matted hairs and it will get the job done quickly.
-The downside is the 3m cord has its limitations which can get annoying so it’s advisable to get a grooming table that the dogs are attached to or have a lot of patience.
+The fact that it is cordless means that you have infinite and constant power running through it, it will not jam and it will not struggle with any difficult or matted hairs and it will make sure you can carry out the dog grooming easily.
+The downside is the 3m cord has its limitations which can be annoying so it’s advisable to use a grooming table that the dogs are attached to or have a lot of patience.

 It has adjustable heads from the Andis range to cut different lengths and oil to keep the ceramic blade maintained and sharp.
 There’s an instruction manual but that’s about it.
-You do get an awful lot more in cheaper brands that are designed for private individuals at home.
 Perhaps it’s fair to say that the target market for this dog clipper probably doesn’t need them, they just need the power and precision.

-Overall, this is a fine dog clipper despite the downsides we’ve mentioned.
-If you can get over the thin box contents and focus on what’s good about it then it can’t be matched – it is the most powerful and quick clipper which is easy to use and won’t let you down no matter how tough the fur is but a word of caution – this clipper should only be used by people who know what they’re doing and can handle the high SPM for the best results.
+Overall, this is a fine clipper despite the downsides we’ve mentioned.
+If your main aim is to buy dog grooming clippers without a dog groomer kit then this is the best option for you.
+This grooming clipper by Andis is the most powerful and quick clipper which is easy to use and won’t let you down no matter how tough the fur is but a word of caution – this clipper should only be used by people who know what they’re doing and can handle the high SPM for the best results.

 5. OMORC Low Noise Professional Dog Clippers

 It’s super quiet with a motor humming along at 50 decibel which is quiet and about the same as the other options.
-The acute angle titanium blade cuts through most hair types with ease and along with the measurement knob can get a perfect length of 0.8mm to 2mm along with additional attachments for 3mm, 6mm, 9mm and 12mm.
+The acute angle titanium blade cuts through most hair types with ease and along with the measurement knob can achieve a perfect length of 0.8mm to 2mm along with additional attachments for 3mm, 6mm, 9mm and 12mm.
+This kit also contains a cleaning brush to help you care for the blades.

 The price point of this clipper is definitely its USP.
 Despite not strictly being the best dog clipper on the UK market the price makes it virtually risk-free.
 This is likely the reason why so many people ventured to buy it and later found it was a fantastic product.

-- One of the cheapest clippers on the market
+- One of the cheapest dog grooming clippers on the market

 - Very good performance